 I remember being at a private party.
 This is roughly 20 years ago, so 2002 or 2003.
 “Don’t Give Up On Me” came on the radio.
-I tuned out of whatever conversation was going on and zeroed in on the song.
+I tuned out of whatever conversation was going on in the room and zeroed in on the song.
 I’d never heard it before, didn’t know what it was or who was singing it.
 But it spoke to me.
 Come to think of it – it was definitely late 2002, when the record first came out.
 I wouldn’t see Solomon Burke until the following summer in Italy, and again later that year.

 The song really resonated with me shortly after Italy, because the woman who’d made the trip with me, the woman I stood arm in arm with as Reverend Burke presided over the congregation, did give up on me – out of the blue – just a few weeks later.
 It was the most brutal broken heart of my life.
 I listened to that song and album often while I begged her in vain to take me back.

 What the song expresses, I suppose, is that we all make mistakes but that most if not all of us are striving to do better.
 And in the meantime, we ask forgiveness for our transgressions.

 On Nick Lowe’s “The Other Side Of The Coin,” Solomon sings: There is much in life for which I could atone, but let he who is without sin cast the first stone.
 Who among us hasn’t made mistakes?
 Who hasn’t done shameful or embarrassing things?

 At 57 I have done my share and despite what I said above about being stronger and presumably wiser now than in my youth, I don’t believe that any of us are immune to repeating our mistakes.
 We are all fallible.
 We all fall short and fuck up at times.